ilkilab/agorakube/README.md

 </p>

 This project aims to provide the simplest way to install Kubernetes on AMD-64 bare-metal, virtual & Cloud environments.
-Currently, Ubuntu 18.04 & 20.04,  Centos 7 and Debian 10  are supported, but several other operating systems will be available soon.
+Currently, Ubuntu 18.04 & 20.04,  and Debian 10  are supported, but several other operating systems will be available soon.

 Master branch is stable.